guruyuga/gurunudi/README.rst

 Context QA
 ----------

+Attempts to answer a question based on a given context text.

 .. code:: python

     answer = ai.contextqa('GuruLaghu Technologies is a technology company specializing in the field of Artificial Intelligence.
 It is based out of Bengaluru, India.
 Its motto is, "AI to the last man".
 Gurudev Rao is the founder and CEO of GuruLaghu.
 He is also the developer of Gurunudi.',"who is the developer of Gurunudi")